syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ![](SfListView_images/SfListView-Xamarin_img1.png)

+You can also download the entire source code of this demo from [here](http://files2.syncfusion.com/Xamarin.Forms/Samples/DataGrid_GettingStartedForms.zip).

 In this walk through, you will create a new application that contains the SfListView which includes the below topics.

 * [Creating the project](#creating-the-project)